Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 An attacker using the name “TomLiner” scraped approximately 90% of LinkedIn’s user base by exploiting the platform’s API.
 LinkedIn initially claimed this wasn’t a breach because no private data was accessed.
 But the scraped data included information users reasonably expected to be protected.

 This was actually LinkedIn’s second major incident.
 In 2012, attackers breached LinkedIn and stole 164 million credentials.
-The passwords were hashed with SHA1 without salting, making them easy to crack.
+The passwords were hashed with SHA1 without salting.
+That made them easy to crack.

 Lesson: API rate limiting and abuse detection are essential.
 Just because data is technically accessible doesn’t mean scraping at scale is acceptable.
-The distinction between “breach” and “scraping” matters less to affected users than the exposure itself.
+Affected users don’t care whether you call it a “breach” or “scraping.”
+The exposure is what matters.

 7. Facebook (533 Million Users)

-Attackers exploited Facebook’s contact importer feature, which was designed to help users find friends.
+Attackers exploited Facebook’s contact importer feature, designed to help users find friends.
 By uploading massive sets of phone numbers, attackers could see which numbers matched Facebook accounts.
-They then queried those accounts to extract profile information.
+They then queried those accounts to pull profile information.

 Facebook didn’t notify users about the exposure because, as they put it, the data had been “widely distributed” and couldn’t be identified to notify specific users.
 The vulnerability was patched in August 2019.